 Burglaries are crimes of opportunity, and, believe it or not, landscaping plays a significant role in how an intruder chooses a potential target.

-Burglars will look for anything that may conceal their movements, namely, tall privacy fences, thick shrubbery, and tall bushes.
+Burglars will look for anything that may conceal their movements, namely, tall privacy fences, trees, thick shrubbery, and tall bushes.
 Additionally, a neglected or overgrown lawn can create the impression that nobody is home, which is a very inviting sight for a thief looking for an easy score.

 Consequently, its in your best interest to trim any tall bushes or shrubs that could provide cover for an intruder—ideally to a point where you can see your neighbors or any passersby.